Bio

 Managed to get 5th on the Texas podium and 7th overall.
 First Cat 2 podium.
 Barely squeezed in.
 So awesome to be there.
 Everybody on the podium was between 17 and 21 years old and 50 pounds lighter.
 I’m pretty sure I’m going to see all those guys on TV in a couple years.
 Great group of guys.
 My best result for far.

-Saturday, 16 Sep, 2017
+Report Date: Saturday, 16 Sep, 2017

 Good race today.
 We only had 2 guys registered in the p12 so they combined us.
 Chris Hanson and couple guys decided to go from the gun.
 I tried following.
 Got out of the saddle and… ... moreclick click... click.
 Broken rear spoke the first 100 meters of the race.